-To submit your podcast, you need to visit Google Play Music website and click on the Publish buttonn.
+To submit your podcast, you need to visit the Google Play Music website and click on the ‘Start now’ button.

-This will take you to Podcast management console where you need to enter your Podcast feed URL.
+This will take you to the podcast management console, where you need to enter your podcast feed URL.

 Having a WordPress website for your podcast gives you a ton of options to promote your podcast.

-First, we will recommend you to follow our WordPress SEO guide to make sure that your podcast website is getting the search traffic.
+First, we recommend you follow our WordPress SEO guide to make sure that your podcast website is getting search traffic.

-You need to start an email newsletter which allows users to subscribe to your podcast via email.
+You need to start an email newsletter that allows users to subscribe to your podcast via email.

 We hope this article helped you find the best podcast hosting service to launch your podcast.
-You may also want to see our guide on how to create a professional business email address to outreach to sponsors and a virtual business phone number to go along with your podcast.
+You may also want to see our guide on how to create a professional business email address to reach out to sponsors and a virtual business phone number to go along with your podcast.